 On October 29, 2020, Vermont Transco filed a notice of cancellation of the Vermont Yankee Transmission Agreement, which is no longer in use.
 A December 28, 2020 effective date was requested.
-Comments on the notice of cancellation are due on or before November 19, 2020.
+Comments on the notice of cancellation were due on or before November 19, 2020; none were filed.
+Eversource and National Grid filed doc-less interventions.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• D&E Agreement: NSTAR/Ocean State Power (ER21-192)
+D&E Agreement: NSTAR/Ocean State Power (ER21-192)

 On October 23, 2020, NSTAR filed a Preliminary Agreement for Design, Engineering and Construction services (the "D&E Agreement") between itself and Ocean State Power.
 The D&E Agreement sets forth the terms and conditions under which NSTAR will undertake preliminary design and engineering activities to increase the real power capacity of Ocean State Power's large generating facility.
 NSTAR requested that the D&E Agreement be accepted for filing as of the date of filing, or October 23, 2020.
-Comments on this filing are due on or before November 13, 2020.
+Comments on this filing were due on or before November 13, 2020; none were filed.
 This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).